x-govuk/nhsuk-prototype-rig-template/README.md

-# GOV.UK Prototype Rig template
+# NHS.UK Prototype Rig template

-A template prototype, built using the [GOV.UK Prototype Rig](https://govuk-prototype-rig.herokuapp.com).
+A template prototype, built using the [NHS.UK Prototype Rig](https://github.com/x-govuk/nhsuk-prototype-rig).

 Use this repository as a template.